Fence post species choice is very important

 Stable species with minimal shrinkage are kwila (class 2. i/g), native white cypress (class 2. i/g) and cypress macrocarpa (class 3. i/g)

 Less stable species like ironbark (class1. i/g) grey box (class1. i/g) spotted gum (class 2-3. i/g) blackbutt (class 2. i/g) should be installed in late Autumn.
 Any larger post than 150x150 becomes very unstable.
 Dense hardwoods dry slowly- a 200x200 post can take 6-8 years to season/ stabilize.

 Acclimatizing coating in our harsh, dry climate are crucial.
-Cutek or Spescoat Deep treat are excellent for slowing down the drying process.
+Cutek or we stock Spescoat Deep treat are excellent for slowing down the drying process.
 Deep treat should not be used on laminated timbers.

 We stock-Diggers Eco In-Ground Timber Protecta is a non hazardous ‘creosote alternative’ that provides a tough bitumen coating to improve protection against moisture and deterioration on timber and masonry surfaces. … Diggers Eco In-Ground Timber Protecta is perfect for things such as: Fences, veranda posts and sleepers.